ErwanDavid/netwatch/README.md

 # netwatch
-(too) simple python script to capture which ip is connected.
-Need mongodb
+Couple of python scripts to analyse ip (v4) connected host to a machine